fbpx

 Clothing

-People in the Philippines dress for the weather (HOT!)
-Casual attire during the day for women are light blouses and shorts.
-For men collared T- shirts worn over slacks.
-In the evening skirts are substituted for shorts and the T-shirts are tucked in.
+People in the Philippines dress for the weather.
+Casual attire during the day for women is light blouses and shorts.
+For men, collared T-shirts are worn over slacks.
+In the evening skirts are substituted for shorts and T-shirts are tucked in.

-For Men Only: If you expect to have to attend any occasion which would usually require a jacket and a tie (which is torture in this weather) there is a wonderful substitute.
-Go immediately to a department store and buy a barong tagalog.
+For Men Only: If you expect to have to attend any occasion that would usually require a jacket and a tie (which is torture in this weather) there is a wonderful substitute.
+Go immediately to a department store and buy a barong Tagalog.
 It is an embroidered shirt that is considered a formal dress.
-It will cost more or less PhP2,000.00, but it is worth every centavo.
+It will cost more or less Php2,000.00, but it is worth every centavo.

 Utilities

-Water supply in Metro Manila and in all the other major cities are considered potable.
+Water supply in Metro Manila and all the other major cities are considered potable.
 But it is highly recommended to drink bottled water.
-Bottled purified water, spring water or mineral water is often supplied by hotels and resorts, and sold in all grocery stores.
+Bottled purified water, spring water, or mineral water is often supplied by hotels and resorts, and sold in all grocery stores.

 Telephone service is modern and you can direct dial anywhere in the world.
 Public phones are plentiful.
 Public phones require a minimum of two one-peso coins for a local call.